Nick Winter: Sporting career

 Winter was a member of several amateur athletics clubs in Sydney.
 In December 1919 he set a new Australian record for the triple jump of 47 ft 7 in.
 He represented Australia at the 1924 Summer Olympics in Paris, winning the gold medal in the triple jump competition with a new world record of 50 ft 11.25 in.
 The previous record had stood since 1911.
 Winter's record-breaking jump was set barefoot, as he had badly bruised his heels on a previous attempt.
 It was his third and last jump in the final, and came after he had fouled on the previous jump.
 His jump remained an Australian record until 1960.

 Winter was one of three gold medallists from Manly in 1924, along with Boy Charlton and Dick Eve.
 His event was not widely contested in Australia at the time and was not yet included in the Australian Athletics Championships.
 Winter returned at the 1928 Summer Olympics at the age of 33, but placed 12th in the triple jump.
 In 1930, aged 35, he was the inaugural Australian triple jump champion, also finishing runner-up in 1932 in his last competition.

-Outside of the triple jump, Winter was a talented all-round sportsman, participating in rugby league, cricket, tennis, golf, wrestling, and solo tug-of-war.
-He was a talented billiards player and was the runner-up in the New South Wales state championships in 1927.
+Outside of the triple jump, Winter was a all-round sportsman, participating in rugby league, cricket, tennis, golf, wrestling, and solo tug-of-war.
+He was a billiards player and was the runner-up in the New South Wales state championships in 1927.